Apteco/py-apteco/docs/source/tutorials/tutorial_03.rst

 Because the **Destination** variable is on the **Bookings** table, this is a count of bookings.
-We'll learn how to control which table we're counting later on.
+We'll learn later on how to control which table we count.

 .. tip::

-    Make sure you use the different ``=`` symbols correctly: use the ``==`` comparison operator with the FastStats variable and chosen value to create the selection,
+    Make sure you use the different ``=`` symbols correctly: use the ``==`` comparison operator with the FastStats variable and chosen value(s) to create the selection,
     and the single ``=`` to assign the result of this to a Python variable.